Skip to main content

 Formaldehyde is a common, naturally occurring Volatile Organic Compound (VOC), found in natural materials in very small, safe amounts.
 It occurs naturally within trees, at a very low level, and is therefore present in all wood products.

 Formaldehyde has many uses.
 It’s mainly found in the production of other chemicals and resins.
-Formaldehyde resins act as adhesives and binders across a range of industries that produce wood products.
+Formaldehyde based resins act as adhesives and binders across a range of industries that produce wood products.
 These include products such as paper and textiles, cosmetics, disinfectants and medicines, and many paints, varnishes and lubricants may also contain formaldehyde.

 Formaldehyde has long been used in MDF and similar wood-based panels as part of the resin binder system that holds wood fibres together.
 It delivers strength, durability, and cost-effectiveness, making MEDITE MDF one of the most versatile and machinable materials in joinery, cabinetry, and interior fit-outs.
 MDF contains a very low level of formaldehyde.
 The amount emitted from the board is not harmful and begins to reduce as soon as the board has been produced.
 For more information on this, you can visit https://wpif.org.uk/Health_and...